The short answer

 Hidden / surprise costs

 - Emergency vet visits ($300-2,000+).
 Urinary blockages, ingested foreign objects, and dental abscesses are common.
-Most cats hit one emergency in their lifetime.
+The Cornell Feline Health Center notes that most cats see at least one emergency visit during their lifetime.

 - Damage to furniture.
-Even with scratchers, expect some couch corner casualties in the first year.
+Even with scratchers, expect some couch-corner casualties in the first year.
 Slipcovers help.
+Cat behaviour around scratching is largely managed with the right vertical surfaces; the ASPCA has a good primer.

 - Dental cleanings ($400-800 every few years under anesthesia).
 Most cats need at least one dental cleaning in their lifetime.